frizatch/2DGeology_in_QGIS/README.md

 The simplistic summary of the rock cycle is:
 - Molten material from levels below the earth's crust cools into solid rocks as it comes to or near to the earth's surface creating igneous rocks.
 - Erosion wears existing rocks into sediment or dissolved chemicals that generally get carried from higher elevations and deposited into flat layers at lower elevations.
 - These layers get buried and compressed and turned into sedimentary rocks.
-If they get exposed to an environment with enough heat and pressure to start changing the mineral sturcture, they become metamorphic rocks or melt completely again.
+If they get exposed to an environment with enough heat and pressure to start changing the mineral structure, they become metamorphic rocks or melt completely again.

-There are many different subsets of rock types under the three main just mentioned (igneous, sedimentary and metamporphic).
+There are many different subsets of rock types under the three main just mentioned (*igneous*, *sedimentary* and *metamorphic*).
 The difference between them depends on chemical compositions and mineral sizes, both factors being dependent on the environment in which the rock was formed.
 See this [page](https://geology.utah.gov/map-pub/survey-notes/glad-you-asked/igneous-sedimentary-metamorphic-rocks/) for more details.

 Here are some classic examples of the three main rock types: